 In order to process a Student Study Visa, the New Zealand Immigration Service will want to see

 evidence of enrolment and receipt for payment of the tuition fee.
 The College will provide a letter

 of confirmation once these two requirements are met.

 Further information can be obtained from the Dean of International Students,

 Mr Murray Lucas, email: email@example.com

 Students are placed with a local family.
-This gives each student the opportunity to live with a New Zealand family, practise English with them and get to know the culture well.
+This gives each student the opportunity to live with a New Zealand family, practice English with them and get to know the culture well.

 Refund of Fees

 (1) Contact the International Student Dean if it is a homestay issue or if it is a matter relating to your studies.
 If it is a financial matter, see the Executive Officer.